Home > Analyses > Financial Services > Cincinnati Financial Corporation

 Main Competitors

-There are 7 competitors in total; the table below lists the top 7 leaders by market capitalization:
+There are 7 competitors in the Insurance – Property & Casualty industry; below is the list of the top 7 leaders by market capitalization:

-Cincinnati Financial Corporation ranks 6th among its competitors, holding about 20.5% of the market cap of the leader, The Progressive Corporation.
-It sits below both the average market cap of the top 10 and the sector median.
-The company is just 3.35% behind its immediate competitor, W. R. Berkley Corporation, showing a tight cluster near the lower end of the sector scale.
+Cincinnati Financial Corporation ranks 6th among its competitors, holding about 20% of the market cap of the leader, The Progressive Corporation.
+It sits below both the average market cap of the top 10 (63B) and the sector median (54B).
+The company is 4.99% smaller than its nearest competitor above, W. R. Berkley Corporation, indicating a narrow but meaningful gap.

 Comparisons with competitors